MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

     * Click Space bar on your keyboard to drop the marshmallow.

-* **Radio & Boombox** - click on the radio button the turn music on or off.
+* **Radio & Boombox:** click on the radio button the turn music on or off.

     ![A screenshot of the Radio, Fire Pit and Marshmallow roasting](media/fire-pit-marshmallow-radio.png)

-* **Bean Bag Toss** - This is a throwing game.
+* **Bean Bag Toss:** this is a throwing game.
 You win by getting the most bags into the hole.
 Here's what to do:

     * Left mouse click on a bean bag to pick it up with your hand.